wethegit/wtc-modal-view/README.md

 #### content(content)

-Sets the content of the modal
+Sets the content of the modal.
 Setter.
-Usage: `content = MyHTMLElement`
+Usage: `modalInstance.content = MyHTMLElement`